MaxenceRaveau/PDF-GPT/README.md

 ﻿# AI-Enhanced LLM in Marketing Intelligence

-## Files
+## Important Files

-app.py (Our backend)
+ - app.py (Our backend)
-requirements.txt
+ - requirements.txt
-Sales_guide.pdf (The Pdf we were using with Langchain) .env (Insert your OpenAI Key here) site-packages (All the libraries for the execution of the backend)
+ - Sales_guide.pdf (The Pdf we are using Langchain)
+ - .env (Insert your OpenAI Key here)
+ - site-packages (All the libraries for the execution of the backend)
+ - backend.zip
+ - build folder (inside frontend folder)
+ -

 ## Backend Deployment